Heat Pump Loan and Subsidy 2026KfW Grants, Subsidized Loans, and Financing Options in Germany

 Interest Rate Environment (2026)

 For borrowers who do not qualify for the KfW 358 subsidized rate, personal loan rates in Germany generally follow ECB rate movements with a spread.
-A purpose-bound renovation loan typically carries a lower rate than a general personal loan because the investment improves the property value.
+A purpose-bound renovation loan typically carries a lower rate than a general personal loan because the property value secures the loan.
+The Bundesbank MFI-Zinsstatistik publishes monthly effective rates for new personal-loan business; as of early 2026, typical rates for unsecured personal loans of EUR 10,000 or more sat in the high single digits.

 For a deeper analysis of how ECB policy affects borrowing costs, see our ECB interest rates and credit guide.